F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/README.md

         esac
     done

+    echo "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
+They will be treated as best effort for issues that occur, feedback is encouraged." sleep 3

     #If a required paramater is not passed, the script will prompt for it below
     required_variables="solution_deployment_name number_of_instances admin_username admin_password dns_label license_key_1 license_key_2 resource_group_name azure_user azure_pwd"
     for variable in $required_variables